 Camp Mimanagish is located within the boundaries of Custer-Gallatin National Forest 40 miles south of Big Timber, Montana, and Interstate 90.
 This is about 110 miles from Bozeman International Airport and 123 miles from Billings-Logan International Airport.

-This beautiful, remote location on the edge of the Absaroka-Beartooth Wilderness creates the perfect spot for unplugging from the everyday world, enjoying outdoor recreation and the sights and sounds of nature, and gaining a deeper understanding of oneself while also enjoying the company of others.
+This beautiful, remote location on the edge of the Absaroka-Beartooth Wilderness creates the perfect spot for unplugging from the everyday world, enjoying outdoor recreation, the sights and sounds of nature and gaining a deeper understanding of oneself while also enjoying the company of others.
 With an altitude of 5700+ feet, the camp experiences cool mornings and evenings.

 The camp is managed and operated by Singing Waters Montana through a permit administered by the Custer-Gallatin National Forest Ranger District.
-Singing Waters Montana is a non-profit organization created in 2019 by former Mimanagish campers, counselors, managers and directors who want others to enjoy this special place.
+Singing Waters Montana is a non-profit organization created in 2019 by former Mimanagish campers, counselors, managers and directors who wanted everyone to enjoy this special place.